What are Workflows?

 Triggers

-Automations can be set up with triggers, which determine when and how the Automation should run.
+Workflows can be set up with triggers, which determine when and how the Workflow should run.
 There are two types of triggers:

-1. Schedule Triggers: Allow you to run Automations on a predetermined schedule using cron expressions.
+1. Schedule Triggers: Allow you to run Workflows on a predetermined schedule using cron expressions.

-2. API Endpoint Triggers: Enable you to start Automations via API calls, making it possible to integrate them with other systems.
+2. API Endpoint Triggers: Enable you to start Workflows via API calls, making it possible to integrate them with other systems.

 • Data Processing: Extract, transform, and load data from various sources.